 Self-care looks different for everyone.
 If you need to take some breaths after being the target of a microaggression, do that.
 If you need to talk it through with one of your connections, do that.
 If you find that these types of instances keep coming up on a regular and consistent basis, then self-care might look like facilitating a search for a new work environment.

 This last one is scary, for sure!
-However, when you take your self-care and professional identity seriously in order find more inclusive work environments, the benefits tend to outnumber the concerns.
+However, when you take your self-care and professional identity seriously in order to find more inclusive work environments, the benefits tend to outnumber the concerns.